metantonio/test-action-user/Readme.md

 - Action: Connect to machines to verify user's UID and GID with the .yml file
 - Result: If user doesn't exist then configure the LDAP

+## Workflow Summary `direct-verification.yml`

+- Input: users.yml -> List of user that needs to verify
+- Action: Connect to machines to verify user's UID and GID with the .yml file
+- Result: If user doesn't exist or missmatch the UID/GID then configure create/update de user

 ## Considerations